APNIC-net/rpki-mft-number-demo/README.md

     - Routinator >= r385e74d and rpki-client >= 8.7 reset (in effect)
       the locally-stored manifest number for the CA when the manifest filename changes.
-    - FORT reports errors on changing the filename.
  - manifest-number-largest-value-159
  - manifest-number-too-large-159
-    - Routinator limits the manifest number to the largest signed 160-bit value.
+    - Routinator and FORT limit the manifest number to the largest signed 160-bit value.
-    - FORT reports generic errors on attempting to validate a manifest with either of these values.
     - OctoRPKI and rpki-client appear to process the repository successfully.
  - manifest-number-largest-value-160